kbrose/vsc-python-indent/README.md

 ) # <- the closing bracket should end up here
 ```

+You can use the setting `useTabOnHangingIndent` to make it so that when you are done typing you can simply press `Tab` to be taken to the closing bracket.

-If there is other content, then this extension falls back on just indenting by your set tab size.
+If there is content to the right of your cursor when you press `Enter`, then this extension falls back on just indenting by your set tab size.

 ```python
 # The "|" is your cursor's location.